thiagofa/pyrise/README.md

 integrating with Highrise just a little more awesome and Pythonic.

-Here's a simple example of all the code needed to add a new person to Highrise, then add a tag and a note to their contact record:
+Here's a simple example of all the code needed to add a new person to Highrise, then add a tag and a note to their contact record

     >>> from pyrise import *
     >>> Highrise.set_server('my-server')